Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   - SRIOV Device Plugin configuration

   on the admin machine, within the gitcloned folder the sriov-network-device-plugin, below is an example to cofigure SRIOV DP configure map, modify the device name according to your target machine configuration (use lspci -nn in the target machine to find out):  (more configuration examples can be found in sriov-device-plugin github page)

+  Note: the acc100 device VF configuration step is shown in the later section of this doc.
+Once VF is enabled on ACC100, use the VF's device ID 0d5d instead of the PF's device ID 0d5c

  ```
  $ cd sriov-network-device-plugin